 The other side of it is understanding that part of what is going on is one or both parents having been hurt, feeling diminished or under attack, or simply needing more information to come to different decisions - so parenting coordination looks to understand where each parent is coming from, and build on what's positive that is already there.
 It may be difficult to imagine voluntarily seeking out Parenting Coordination after the description above, but Parenting Coordination can be a positive thing parents choose to try to get help, or sometimes something that is initially court ordered but comes to be a positive experience for the parents and good for the children.

-I am a Qualified as a Parenting Coordinator in Florida.
 Call me at (954) 636-7498 or use the contact form, and we can discuss Parenting Coordination for your case.
+I do not provide Parenting Coordination service myself, but can refer you to Parenting Coordinators for you to call.